What’s your business really worth?

 “Economic fluctuations will have a big impact too, and may steer the appetites of buyers and the sectors in which they prefer to invest, all of which having an impact of deal volume and multiples.”

-Sarah Hartshorn who is part of our DY Advisory team
+Sarah Hartshorn, DY Advisory team

 Other news you might like: